Haizlbliek/Monarch/README.md

 5. Select the folder that contains all the files

 ## How to update
-1. Copy the new code from Github to the directory that you put it in previously.
+1. Copy the new code from this Github repository into the directory that you put it in previously.
+2. Go to chrome://extensions
-2. chrome://extensions -> Click the reload icon on the Glitch Autocompletions extension.
+3. Click the reload icon on the Monarch extension.

 ## Things it does do
-- Adds autocompletions
-- Any variables you type are included
-- All `.js` files are included
+- Adds autocompletions for `.js` files

-## Things it does NOT do
-- Use the scripts that your HTML file includes
+- Adds the ability to group assets into folders

 ## FAQ
 ### Why does it have so many errors?
 This project is still in development, so there are many bugs.

 ### Why is the glitch.com editor crashing?
-The code is somewhat funky with including files, so when you open a large file, it may crash the extension.
+The code is somewhat funky with including files, so when you open a large file, it usually crashes the extension.
-The main reason why it crashes is when loading large files, because it tries to parse the whole file.

 ### What all does it work on?
 This extension is made for chrome.
-It will probably only work on chrome, or maybe chrome-based browsers.
+It will probably only work on chrome-based browsers.

 ### What is the Input autocompletion?
-- Input is [Engine.js](https://engine-js.glitch.me/).
-I use it with most of my projects, so it is included.
+- Input is from [Engine.js](https://engine-js.glitch.me/), a helpful tool for easy JavaScript keyboard and controller input.

 ### How did I do it?
-- I did some messing around in the dev console while on the glitch editor.
+- I did LOTS of messing around in the dev console on the glitch editor.
 - The `application` object is your friend.
 - Lots of hours staring at minified code.